yohn-maistre/yohn-maistre.github.io/content/_index.md

               * Developing a curriculum for intro to HTML-CSS and Python
               * Running a class of 15-20 people
               * Creating reports for the class and sponsors
+              * Organizing a language documentation workshop
+              * Running an AI think tank
         - title: Operations Student Assistant
           company: NSCL, Michigan State University
           company_url: ''